Doctor of Nursing Practice Degree Program

 DNP Elective Focus Areas

-The program begins with online DNP degree core courses.
+The program begins with online doctorate in nursing core courses.
 You’ll take your elective courses in tandem with your didactic coursework, learning from top nurse educators as you prepare for the highest level of professional practice.

 DNP Admission Criteria FAQs